stavro/arc/README.md

 For more information on defining your transformation, please consult [ImageMagick's convert documentation](http://www.imagemagick.org/script/convert.php).

 > **Note**: Keep this transformation function simple and deterministic based on the version, file name, and scope object.
 The `transform` function is subsequently called during URL generation, and the transformation is scanned for the output file format.
-As such, if conditionally format the image as a `png` or `jpg` depending on the time of day, you will be displeased with the result of Arc's URL generation.
+As such, if you conditionally format the image as a `png` or `jpg` depending on the time of day, you will be displeased with the result of Arc's URL generation.

 ## Storage of files